Tuesday, December 22, 2020

 The forgotten Merrow made herself remembered, thrashing at Cerce who suddenly found claws in her face.

-Without the weight of her halberd, Cerce was able to grab the nearest flailing limb and smash it hard against the rock, sending the dagger flying from the crushed hand, and the Merrow darting away for easier prey.
+Without the weight of her halberd, Cerce was able to grab the nearest flailing limb and smash it hard against the rock, sending the dagger flying from the crushed hand, and sent the Merrow darting away for easier prey.

 Cerce summoned the last of her strength to pull herslef up the cliff side, coughing up water and belching.
 She almost laughed as she rolled onto her back and found a moment of respite on the flat crest of rocky cliff.